 Something to think about

-There’s a small but important detail in our passage that can easy go unnoticed.
-It’s that Jesus tells Peter and John that they’ll meet a man carry a jar of water.
+There’s a small but important detail in our passage that can easily go unnoticed.
+It’s that Jesus tells Peter and John that they’ll meet a man carrying a jar of water.

 That Jesus had women as disciples, spoke with the woman at Jacob’s well, spoke in terms of women being equal to men and in his resurrection appeared first to women, shows his contradiction of the prayer of Jewish men of his day: ‘I thank God I am not a woman’.